 The kinds of homes you’ll find vary in architectural style, and usually include Mediterranean, Pueblo, Ranch, and Spanish-Inspired.

-Short-term rentals are regulated here, and are only allowed in owner-occupied homes that have three or fewer bedrooms and are at least 660 feet away from another short-term rental.
+Short-term rentals are regulated here, and are only allowed in owner-occupied homes that have three or fewer bedrooms.
+Also, they must be at least 660 feet away from another short-term rental.

 High speed internet is available from CenturyLink, Cox, and HughesNet starting at $34.95 per month.